Medicare Advantage vs. Medicare Supplement Insurance Plans

 - Emergency care outside of the country

-To help make up for some of these gaps in coverage, beneficiaries can enroll in a Medicare Advantage (Part C) or Medicare Supplement Insurance (Medigap) plan.
+Medicare beneficiaries can enroll in a Medicare Advantage (Part C) or Medicare Supplement Insurance (Medigap) plan to help make up for some of these gaps in coverage.

 - Medicare Advantage is offered through private insurance companies to give consumers a choice in how they receive Original Medicare.
 These plans cover everything included in Original Medicare Parts A and B, and some may cover additional benefits, such as dental and vision care.